kuujo/vertigo/README.md

 [Vert.x](http://vertx.io/) application platform.
-Following a concept and structure similar to [Storm](https://github.com/nathanmarz/storm), Vertigo allows real-time problems to be broken down into smaller tasks (as Vert.x verticles) and distributed across *one or many Vert.x instances*, managing communication between components in a *predictable and reliable* manner.
+Following a concept and structure similar to [Storm](https://github.com/nathanmarz/storm), Vertigo allows real-time problems to be broken down into smaller tasks (as Vert.x verticles) and distributed across **one or many Vert.x instances**, managing communication between components in a **predictable and reliable** manner.

+* Supports simple pipelines or complex networks of Vert.x modules/verticles, including remote procedure calls spanning multiple Vert.x verticle instances
+* Supports message ack/fail/timeout mechanisms, providing data sources with feedback on the state of processing simple or complex message trees
+* Monitors networks for failures and automatically reassigns/redeploys failed verticles and modules
+* Can distribute verticle/module instances among a single Vert.x instance or across a cluster of Vert.x instances
-Components can be written in any Vert.x supported language (with current integration for Java and Python) and Vertigo *networks* can integrate seemlessly with your existing Vert.x applications.
+* Network components can be written in any Vert.x supported language, with current integration for Java and Python
+* Integrates seemlessly with existing Vert.x applications

+Vertigo is not a replacement for [Storm](https://github.com/nathanmarz/storm).
+Rather, Vertigo is a lightweight - albeit less reliable - alternative that is intended to be embedded in larger Vert.x applications.

 ##### [See additional documentation for language-specific API examples](https://github.com/kuujo/vertigo/wiki/Vertigo)